How Pharisee Judaism Survived—Ben Zakkai

 Whenever God condemned sacrifice it was not because He is condemning the very system that He Himself established, but rather He is condemning the people for forsaking Him while still offering sacrifices.
 In the context of the Hosea passage, this is clear.
 He continues the verse about desiring mercy, not sacrifice with, “and acknowledgment of God rather than burnt offerings.”
 God was not against sacrifice, but was seeking to confront hypocrisy; He was seeking relationship with His people.

-Sadly one of the main arguments that Orthodox Jews use today to try and refute Messianic Judaism is that prayer and repentance are enough to atone for sin.
-Of course this was not the Jewish view until after the Second Temple was destroyed.
+Sadly, one of the main arguments that Orthodox Jews use today to try and refute Messianic Judaism is that prayer and repentance are enough to atone for sin.
+Of course, this was not the Jewish view until after the Second Temple was destroyed.

 For the life of a creature is in the blood, and I have given it to you to make atonement for yourselves on the altar; it is the blood that makes atonement for one’s life.
 (Lev.
 17:11)

 Even in the Babylonian Exile, the dream was always to rebuild Jerusalem and the Temple.
 We see in Lamentations a broken-hearted prophet, lamenting over Jerusalem’s demise.
 Ben Zakkai’s response is the opposite.
-He cared not for Jerusalem nor the Temple, but preserving the traditions of the elders, the Oral Law.
+He cared not for Jerusalem nor the Temple but for preserving the traditions of the elders, the Oral Law.
 It was successful and practical, but not the biblical response that we see after the first destruction of Jerusalem in 586 BCE.

 If I forget you, O Jerusalem, Let my right hand forget its skill!
 If I do not remember you, Let my tongue cling to the roof of my mouth— If I do not exalt Jerusalem Above my chief joy.
 (Ps.
 137:5-6)